Sidharth-Prabhu/CasaOS-Password-Reset/README.md

 # Credit

 Credit goes to SabiTech on CasaOS Discord for the instructions in text.
-What I did was turn it into a script.
-Hope it helps someone. :)